FINTLabs/fint-coding-guidelines/README.md

 1. Is the method tens of lines long, perhaps it is working on multiple levels of abstraction?
 2. Is the class hundreds of lines long, perhaps the class has more than one responsibilty?
 3. Is the class name generic?
 The class is most likely dealing with multiple responsibilities.
 4. **Do you have a hard time finding a good name for a class?
-It could because you have separate concepts within the same class and that it should be split into two classes.**
+It could be because you have separate concepts within the same class and that it should be split into two classes.**

 ### Naming